NicolasRestrep/223_course/homework/chapter_2.md

 Filter the dataset I just created so that it only contains the gymnastics events.
 Now, make a histogram where age is in the x-axis.

-Briefly descibe this distribution.
+Briefly describe this distribution.

-Now, try to see whether there are differences between female and male atheltes by using the `facet_wrap()` function.
+Now, try to see whether there are differences between female and male athletes by using the `facet_wrap()` function.
 What athletes tend to be older?

 ## Question 5

 Now, you're going to use boxplots to show me which one of the events above has taller athletes.
-Make a boxplot where the x-axis is event and the y axis is height.
+Make a boxplot where the x-axis is event and the y-axis is height.

 Briefly describe your results.